kionsoftware/kion-cli/README.md

 The following are maintained for compatibility with older Kion utilities:

-view               Generate short-team access keys and print to standard out.
+setenv             Generate short-team access keys and print to standard out.
                    This is effectively 'stak --print'.

 savecreds          Store short-term access keys to an AWS credentials profile.